denpeshkov/cs-notes/Cache Memory.md

 # Set Associative Cache Request Processing

-A cache with $1 < E < \frac{C}{B}$ - several cache lines per set
+A cache with several cache lines per set: $1 < E < \frac{C}{B}$

 ## Set Selection

-Set bits are interpreted as an unsigned integer that corresponds to a set number
+Set index bits in the address of $w$ are interpreted as an unsigned integer that corresponds to a set number

 ![set associative cache set selection.png|600](set%20associative%20cache%20set%20selection.png)

 ## Line Matching and Word Extraction

-The requested word is contained in the line if and only if the valid bit is set, and the tag bits in the cache line match the tag bits in the address of the word
+The word $w$ is contained in the line if and only if the valid bit is set, and the tag bits in the cache line match the tag bits in the address of $w$

 Because there are multiple lines in the set, check each line in parallel.
 Circuitry becomes more complex

-Block offset bits determine the offset of the **first byte** of the requested data
+Block offset bits in the address of $w$ determine the offset of the *first byte* in the word $w$

 ![set associative cache line matching word extraction.png|600](set%20associative%20cache%20line%20matching%20word%20extraction.png)

 ### Line Replacement

-The line to be replaced is chosen by the replacement policy (**LRU**, **LFU**) among the lines in the set
+The line to be replaced is chosen by the replacement policy (**LRU**, **LFU**) among the lines in the set.
 Need to store additional information to support replacement: access counters, age bits, etc.

 # Fully Associative Cache Request Processing

-A cache with $E=\frac{C}{B}$ - one set containing all cache lines
+A cache with one set containing all cache lines: $E=\frac{C}{B}$

 ## Set Selection

-There is only one set and no set bits, so it is always selected
+There is only one set and no set bits in the address of $w$, so it is always selected

 ![fully associative cache set selection.png|600](fully%20associative%20cache%20set%20selection.png)

 ## Line Matching and Word Extraction

-The requested word is contained in the line if and only if the valid bit is set, and the tag bits in the cache line match the tag bits in the address of the word
+The word $w$ is contained in the line if and only if the valid bit is set, and the tag bits in the cache line match the tag bits in the address of $w$

 We need to check all cache lines in parallel.
 Circuitry becomes very complex

-Block offset bits determine the offset of the **first byte** in the requested word
+Block offset bits in the address of $w$ determine the offset of the *first byte* in the word $w$

 ![fully associative cache line matching word extraction.png|600](fully%20associative%20cache%20line%20matching%20word%20extraction.png)

 ### Line Replacement

-The line to be replaced is chosen by the replacement policy (**LRU**, **LFU**) among all the lines
+The line to be replaced is chosen by the replacement policy (**LRU**, **LFU**) among all the lines.
 Need to store additional information to support replacement: access counters, age bits, etc.

 # Write-Hit Policies

-When we write a word $w$ to the cache that already has its copy cached (**write hit**), we must update the copy of the data in the next lower level of the memory hierarchy
+When we write the word $w$ to the cache that already has its copy cached (**write hit**), we must update the copy of the data in the next lower level of the memory hierarchy

 ## Write-Through